cumulative-revelations/awessome/README.rst

 ====================================

-A Word Embedding Sentiment Scorer Of Many Emotions (AWESSOME) is a framework with the purpose of predicting the sentiment intensity of sentences.
+A Word Embedding Sentiment Scorer Of Many Emotions (AWESSOME) is a framework with the purpose of predicting the sentiment intensity of words and sentences (e.g phrases, tweets).

 AWESSOME relies on sentiment seed-words and word embedding, where the similarity between the vector representation of two sentences is considered as a